Rob Edwards (footballer, born 1982): Early years

 Edwards during Jody Craddock's testimonial match in 2014.

 On 11 October 2013, Edwards announced that he had retired from professional football at the age of 30.
+He did his coaching badges with the Football Association of Wales.
 He became Under-18s coach at Wolves, and his first season in charge (2014–15) was considered very successful by local newspaper Express & Star.
 He was promoted to help Head Coach Kenny Jackett for the final two months of the season, and then to the role of full-time First Team Coach during the summer of 2015.

 On 25 October 2016 Edwards was appointed interim head coach at Wolves following the sacking of Walter Zenga.
 He took charge of two games – a 1–1 draw at Blackburn Rovers, followed by a 2–3 defeat to Derby – before Paul Lambert took charge.
 Edwards remained at the club in the role of first team coach until the conclusion of the season when he departed alongside Lambert.

 On 28 June 2017, Edwards was named as the new manager of his hometown club AFC Telford United.
-The Bucks finished in 14th place in the National League North, 10 points outside the play-offs.
+The club finished in 14th place in the National League North, 10 points outside the play-offs.
 Edwards left by mutual consent at the end of the season.

 Edwards was appointed as the head coach of Wolverhampton Wanderers U23 on 20 July 2018.
 In his first season in charge, he led them to promotion to Premier League 2 Division 1, the highest level of youth football, for the first time in their history.

 In October 2019, Edwards left Wolves to take up a 'prestigious role' with The Football Association working as a coach with the England U20s.
 On 24 September 2020, he was appointed as head coach for the England under-16 team.